FOSS-Supremacy/crawling-agony/README.md

 You can also join in our Discord server [here](https://discord.gg/d9ca4U64H4).

+## Requests and Suggestions

+### Features

+If you have a feature request, open an issue with "(Feature request)" before the title.

+### Suggestion

+If you have a suggestion, open an issue with "(Suggestion)" before the title.

 ## How To Contribute

 - Download the [Godot Engine](https://godotengine.org/) (normal variant, not C#)